GoogleCloudPlatform/ai-on-gke/benchmarks/benchmark/tools/locust-load-inference/README.md

 ```
 #### writing custom metrics

-If the variable `enable_custom_metric` is set to `true` then  custom metrics collected by the locust master is availabe in the following endpoints:
+If the variable `enable_custom_metric` is set to `true` then  custom metrics collected by the locust master is available at the following endpoints:
 * While the test is running
 ```
 http://$LOCUST_SERVICE_IP:8089/custom_metrics/custom_metrics.csv